Advil Migraine Side Effects

 The incidence of aseptic meningitis is higher in patients with systemic lupus erythematosus and other connective tissue diseases although it has been reported in patients without such underlying disease states.

-A recurrent episode of aseptic meningitis is reported in a 51-year-old male within the first seven days of self-administration of ibuprofen for coryza symptoms.
+A recurrent episode of aseptic meningitis is reported in a 51-year-old male within the first seven days of self-administration of ibuprofen (the active ingredient contained in Advil Migraine) for coryza symptoms.
 His headache resolved within 24 hours after discontinuation of ibuprofen.
 The development of aseptic meningitis appears to be independent of ibuprofen dose.

 Hypersensitivity side effects have included erythematous or urticarial rashes, pruritus, angioedema, bronchospasm, and anaphylactoid reactions, particularly in patients with the syndrome of asthma, nasal polyps, and angioedema and/or bronchospastic reactivity to aspirin.
 Rare cases of systemic reactions, including interstitial nephritis, diffuse pulmonary infiltrates, and Stevens-Johnson syndrome have been reported.
 Toxic epidermal necrolysis has also been reported, although causality is unknown.
 At least one case of an acute anaphylactic reaction has also been reported.